Amerigroup delays WellPoint deal vote by two weeks

-(Reuters) - Amerigroup Corp AGP.N said it has delayed a stockholder approval vote on the $4.5 billion sale of the health insurer to WellPoint Inc WLP.N by two weeks after shareholders sued Amerigroup’s board.
+Oct 2 (Reuters) - Amerigroup Corp said it has delayed a stockholder approval vote on the $4.5 billion sale of the health insurer to WellPoint Inc by two weeks after shareholders sued Amerigroup’s board.

 In August, shareholders of Amerigroup sued its board, contending its advisers at Goldman Sachs had a “hopelessly conflicted” role in the company’s pending sale to WellPoint.